Jieyab89/OSINT-Cheat-sheet/README.md

 - [IOS Version Jailbreak Chart](https://docs.google.com/spreadsheets/d/1QjWyoDfaiF-TWhzVdvEMRqA3OQXsz6e8of3SxZB1W_M/edit?gid=128016025#gid=128016025) List table of IOS jailbreaking
 - [ghidra cheat sheet](https://ghidra-sre.org/CheatSheet.html) Official Ghidra cheat sheet for shortcut
 - [proxychains](https://www.kali.org/tools/proxychains-ng/) Securing your network and used for tunneling
+- [loldrivers](https://www.loldrivers.io/) Open-source project that brings together vulnerable, malicious, and known malicious Windows drivers
+- [pwnwiki](http://pwnwiki.io/#!index.md) Awesome cheat sheet and guide for hackers
+- [lolapps](https://lolapps-project.github.io/) Compendium of applications that can be used to carry out day-to-day exploitation
+- [lolesxi](https://lolesxi-project.github.io/LOLESXi/) Comprehensive list of binaries/scripts natively available in VMware ESXi that adversaries have utilised in their operations
+- [lothardware](https://lothardware.com.tr/) Hardware is a resource collection that provides guidance on identifying and utilizing malicious hardware and malicious devices
+- [boostsecurityio](https://boostsecurityio.github.io/lotp/) How development tools commonly used in CI/CD pipelines can be used to achieve arbitrary code execution

 Social Engineering